brevzin/cpp_proposals/2996_reflection/reflection.md

 The template `members_of` returns a vector of reflections representing the direct members of the class type represented by its first argument.
 Any nonstatic data members appear in declaration order within that vector.
 Anonymous unions appear as a nonstatic data member of corresponding union type.
+Reflections of structured bindings shall not appear in the returned vector.
 If any `Filters...` argument is specified, a member is dropped from the result if any filter applied to that members reflection returns `false`.
 E.g., `members_of(^C, std::meta::is_type)` will only return types nested in the definition of `C` and `members_of(^C, std::meta::is_type, std::meta::is_variable)` will return an empty vector since a member cannot be both a type and a variable.